Aortic Aneurysm Surgery

 Often chest x-rays may suggest the presence of an aortic aneurysm.
 While they are not definitive studies, they may alert doctors of aortic pathology and suggest further tests.

 CT scan of the chest (often referred to as “CAT Scan”) is the preferred means of imaging aortic aneurysms, both at initial presentation and during follow-up.
-CT scans that focus on the aorta do require intravenous contrast, which may be contraindicated in some patients with allergies or kidney problems.
+CT scans that focus on the aorta do require intravenous contrast (CT angiogram), which may be contraindicated in some patients with allergies or kidney problems.
 CT angiography is a critical tool for diagnosis, surveillance and surgical planning.

 Echocardiography

 Echocardiograms, whether transthoracic or transesophageal, may also help to provide further information about the aorta.
-Echocardiograms are of particular use when evaluating the ascending aorta, aortic valve and the heart.
+Echocardiograms are of particular use when evaluating the ascending aorta, aortic valve, and the heart.
+Careful assessment of the aortic valve with transesophageal echocardiography determines the pathology and guides repair for valve sparing procedures.

 Magnetic resonance imaging (MRI) is another useful tool for examining the aorta.
-The images obtained are similar to those provided by CT, but the intravenous contrast used is better tolerated by patients.
+MRA exams have no radiation exposure and are well suited for screening and follow-up of aortic disease particularly in younger patients.
+The images obtained are similar to those provided by CT.

 Does My Aortic Aneurysm Require Surgery?